jaytmiller/htc-utils/aws-annex-setup/README.md

 Click the “Create user” button.

-From the line labelled “annex-user”, copy the value in the column labelled “Access key ID” to the file supporting_files/dot_condor/publicKeyFile.
+**IMPORTANT:** From the line labelled “annex-user”, copy the value in the column labelled “Access key ID” to the file supporting_files/dot_condor/publicKeyFile.

-On the line labelled “annex-user”, click the “Show” link in the column labelled “Secret access key”; copy the revealed value tothe file supporting_files/dot_condor/privateKeyFile.
+**IMPORTANT:** On the line labelled “annex-user”, click the “Show” link in the column labelled “Secret access key”; copy the revealed value tothe file supporting_files/dot_condor/privateKeyFile.

+**IMPORTANT:** You'll thank yourself later if you set aside the annex-user keys in a local file on you laptop,  similar to a .pem key.

 Hit the “Close” button.